twilightscapes/memegenes-old/src/content/posts/large-marge.md

 <li>

 ## Inflammatory Rhetoric:
-Greene has a history of using inflammatory rhetoric that has been widely criticized by both Democrats and Republicans, including comparing COVID-19 safety measures to Nazi Germany.</li>
+Greene has a history of using inflammatory rhetoric that has been widely criticized by both Democrats and Republicans, including comparing COVID-19 safety measures to Nazi Germany.
+Her idol is Donald Trump and she often uses his tactics and methods to get what she wants.</li>

 <li>

 ## Disrespectful Behavior:
-Greene has been criticized for her behavior towards her colleagues in Congress, including shouting at and insulting fellow members of Congress in public.</li>
+Greene has been criticized for her behavior towards her colleagues in Congress, including shouting at and insulting fellow members of Congress in public.
+Most recently she embarassed herself and the entire House of Congress by yelling during the SOTU Address, while dressed in a Hooker costume apparently as some sort of "statement".</li>

 <li>

 ## Ties to Extremist Groups:
-Greene has been linked to extremist groups, including the Proud Boys and the Oath Keepers, which have been associated with violence and domestic terrorism.</li>
+Greene has been linked to extremist groups, including the Proud Boys and the Oath Keepers, which have been associated with violence and domestic terrorism.
+She is very well known among White Power groups and was even nicknamed "Fire Hole" by other Gym-goers.
+She often jokes that all the guys will make fun of her when she walks by.
+Calling out "Fire in the Hole!", she just laughs like an innocent school girl, but the truth is that she has a proven track record of effectively servicing leading small militia groups.</li>

 </ol>